-Survey on Income and Living Conditions (SILC) of Hungarian households is a yearly survey conducted by the Hungarian Central Statistical Office aiming to gather information about the living standards of the population.
-During the survey almost 9 thousand randomly selected households are contacted by our interviewers and asked to participate in this large-scale survey.
-The data from the survey provide invaluable information for understanding the economic behaviour of Hungarian households.
-The main purpose of the survey is to supply comparable data to EU and its Member Sta-tes’ decision makers on the consumption structure of households at EU level.
+The Survey on Income and Living Conditions (SILC) regarding Hungarian households is a yearly survey conducted by the Hungarian Central Statistical Office (HCSO) aiming to gather information about the living standards of the population.
+A random sample is selected from all eligible households.
+The selected households are requested to participate in the survey.
+Data from the survey provide invaluable information for understanding the economic behaviour of Hungarian households.
+The main purpose of the survey is to supply comparable data to the EU and its Member States’ decision makers on the consumption structure of households at EU level.

-The survey takes place from 3 February to 9 April 2020.
-Potential respondents involved in the sample will be looked up by the Office’s interviewers and informed about the two types of filling the questionnaire: they can choose between the personal interview (interviewer with using a laptop) and answering the questions online by themselves.
-Households choosing the personal interview will receive a gift while among the web respondents tablet winners will be drawn.
+The survey takes place between 2 February and 9 April 2021.
+Potential respondents from the sample will be contacted by the HCSO’s interviewers and informed about their options of filling the questionnaire: they may choose between in-person interview (with the interviewer using a laptop or conducted over the phone) or answering the questions online.
+Households choosing the personal interview will receive a gift while tablet winners will be drawn among the online respondents.

-One of the most important aims of the survey is to make further analyses from the household and personal characteristics that will fundamentally contribute to effective national and European policy making.
-From the data we could get information on the households’ economic and income situation, their consumption and saving habits.
+One of the most important purposes of the survey is to make further analyses of households and that of overall living conditions possible, that will fundamentally contribute to an effective national and European policy making.
+The data is going to offer information on the households’ economic and income situation, their consumption and saving habits.

-Responding is voluntary and anonym.
-Only those households and their members are able to respond the survey that are being involved in the random sample.
+Responding is voluntary and anonymous.
+Only those households and their members will have the opportunity to respond in the survey which constitute the random sample.

-Data are handled confidentially, only for statistical purposes, in aggregated form and without any unique identification.
-Regu-lations of the Act CLV of 2016 on Official Statistics and the General Data Protection Regulation (GDPR) are entirely taken into consideration.
-The data collection takes place on a common methodology in all EU countries and the data collected will be published on the official website of Eurostat.
-The results of the survey will be unveiled in November 2020.
+Data are handled confidentially, for statistical purposes only, in aggregated form and without any unique identification.
+The regulations of the Act CLV of 2016 on Official Statistics and those of the General Data Protection Regulation (GDPR) are followed.
+The data collection takes place based on a common methodology for all EU countries and the data collected will be published on the official website of Eurostat.
+The results of the survey will be made public in November 2021.

 Should you have any further questions the following contacts are available: